 Den Mann (accusative) beißt der Hund (nominative).

 The meaning of the sentence hasn't changed.
-The dog still bites the man, but the position of subject and direct object has been inverted for reasons of emphasis.
+The dog still bites the man, but the position of the subject and direct object has been inverted for reasons of emphasis.
 In English, only the passive voice would represent the word order of the above, e.g. the man got bitten by the dog.

 The Dative Case (40-60%)